|PHY304||Particle Physics||Dr C N Booth|

 We have seen that the strong and weak eigenstates, when expressed in terms of quarks, are different.
 We now look at evidence for different eigenstates in the observed, free particles themselves.
 This is seen in the neutral kaon system.

 The K0(d) has strangeness 1, and can be produced in π p collisions by the strong interaction in association with a Λ hyperon (i.e. strange baryon).
 In contrast, the (s) has strangeness −1, and as there are no baryons of positive strangeness, this can only be formed in higher energy collisions.
-A pure sample of K0 can therefore be produced.
+At low energies, a pure sample of K0 can therefore be produced.

 The weak interaction does not conserve strangeness.
 It therefore does not distinguish between K0 and .
 The eigenstates of the weak interaction are not those of strangeness but (approximately) those of CP.
 It will be shown in the lecture that these can be written as

 |K1 = 1/√2 (|K0› − |›)||with CP e-value +1|

 |K2 = 1/√2 (|K0› + |›)||with CP e-value −1|